julian10m/julian10m.github.io/_posts/2022-04-02-Lagrange-Interpolation.md

 Well, dreaming is ok, but if that is how we come up with solutions, Lagrange clearly had very sweet dreams long ago: his solution actually conforms a basis for the space of polynomials of degree $n$ (note that this space is of dimension $n + 1$).
 In other words, by combining the $\phi_i(x)$ functions, not only we can produce all the polynomials of degree $n$, but also for each polynomial we can create, there is a unique combination of the $\phi_i(x)$ functions that produce them.
 For example, another basis for the same sub-space is the one conformed by the functions $\left\\{1, t, t^2 \ldots, t^n\right\\}$.
-I know, the canonical base looks so simple compared to Lagrange's functions...so are we sure that the very clever formulation of Lagrange is also a basis?
+I know, the canonical basis looks so simple compared to Lagrange's functions...so are we sure that the very clever formulation of Lagrange is also a basis?
 Well, let's prove it to convince ourselves.

 To verify that Lagrange's solution conforms a basis of the $n$-degree polynomials, we need to work with a linear combination of his functions